drecali/drecali/README.md

   </section>

   <section>
-    <p>I mostly code for work.
+    <p>I'm a frontend engineer or web developer.
+I mostly code for work.
 A lot.
 I also enjoy it.
 Unfortunately, this activity doesn't show in GitHub summaries because the organization is private.
-I've been working at the same medical AI company since 2021.
-My team is in charge of medical annotation apps, especially making them faster, more efficient, and accurate for medical annotators. </p>
+I've been working at the same <a href="https://lunit.io/en" target="_blank">medical AI company</a> since 2021.
+My team is in charge of medical annotation apps, especially making them faster, more efficient, and accurate for medical annotators.
+Our goal is to conquer cancer with AI.</p>
   </section>

-  I've been hosting weekly coding meetups since 2019.
-I started one meetup group (FreeCodeCamp Ulsan) and revived another (FreeCodeCamp Seoul).
+  <p>I've been hosting weekly coding meetups since 2019.
+I started one meetup group (<a href="https://www.facebook.com/groups/freecodecamp.ulsan" target="_blank">FreeCodeCamp Ulsan</a>) and revived another (<a href="https://meetup.com/fccseoul" target="_blank">FreeCodeCamp Seoul</a>).
 I was first exposed to coding at a FreeCodeCamp Busan meetup and I've been hooked ever since.
 Here's a partial record of the meetups I hosted in the past.
 With very few exceptions I hosted all FCC Seoul meetups solo and the majority of FCC Ulsan meetups too.
+As of 2024, both meetups are still going strong, despite COVID, job changes, moving, traffic accidents, surgery, veterinary emergencies, and occasional trolling.</p>

 <details>